tpascarella/sr50/docs/problems.md

 Here are the most common pieces of financial advice you will hear:

-### - "You need to max out your retirement accounts"
+### - "You need to max out your retirement accounts!"

 No you don't.
 What you need is build up passive income.